ipfs/ipfs-blog/src/_blog/storing-nfts-on-ipfs.md

 tags:
 - NFTs
 title: Storing NFTs on IPFS
-description: Learn best practices for addressing and storing NFT data using IPFS, for NFTs that stand the test of time.
+description: Learn best practices for addressing and storing NFT data using IPFS to stand the test of time.
 author: Yusef Napora, Mitch Wagner
 date: 2021-04-05
 permalink: "/2021-04-05-storing-nfts-on-ipfs/"